Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 7. Agama Hindu Dharma.

-1. Shaivism: Those who follow Shaivism, consider Lord Shiva as the Supreme Being.
+1. Shaivism: Those who follow Shaivism consider Lord Shiva the Supreme Being.

-2. Shaktism: Those who follow Shaktism, consider Goddess (Devi) as the Supreme Being.
+2. Shaktism: Those who follow Shaktism consider the Goddess (Devi) the Supreme Being.

-3. Vaishnavism: Those who follow Vaishnavism, consider Lord Vishnu as the Supreme Being.
+3. Vaishnavism: Those following Vaishnavism consider Lord Vishnu the Supreme Being.

-4. Smartism: Those who follow Smartism, believe in the authority of Vedas and they accept all the major Hindu deities.
+4. Smartism: Those who follow Smartism believe in the authority of the Vedas and accept all the principal Hindu deities.

 5. Advaitism: Advaitism is the realization that existence is non-dual.

-6. Mahanubhav Panth: This sect considers Lord Krishna as the Supreme Being.
+6. Mahanubhav Panth: This sect considers Lord Krishna the Supreme Being.

-7. Modern Hindu religion: It is a new unofficial sect which is followed by most of the Hindus worldwide.
+7. Modern Hindu religion: It is a new, unofficial sect followed by most Hindus worldwide.
 They do not bother about any sect.
 They worship all deities and think they are part of one God.
 They follow paganism too.
 Most of them are unaware of what Hindu scriptures actually say.

-8. Aghori: Aghoris want to attain salvation by the methods, which normal people do not follow.
-Their path is very bizarre for common people.
+8. Aghori: Aghoris want to attain salvation through methods that normal people do not follow.
+Their path is very bizarre for ordinary people.

 9. Paganism: Lots of aborigines in India follow Paganism.

-Hinduism is the oldest known religion on the earth.
-Its history dates back to 2500 B.C. but some people believe it is even older than that and can be dated back to 7000 B.C. or before that.
-A recent discovery of Dwaraka (a city from Mahabharata) corroborates this claim.
+Hinduism is the oldest known religion on Earth.
+Its history dates back to 2500 B.C., but some people believe it is even older than that and can be dated back to 7000 B.C. or before.
+A recent discovery of Dwaraka (a city from the Mahabharata) corroborates this claim.

-It is very difficult to illustrate the history of Hindu religion as there are no written records available but from the pieces of evidence found at the excavation sites in different parts of India, the history of Hinduism can be dated back to 2500 B.C.
+It is challenging to illustrate the history of the Hindu religion as no written records are available, but from the evidence found at the excavation sites in different parts of India, the history of Hinduism can be dated back to 2500 B.C.
 Lots of work is still pending in this regard.

 Who is the founder of Hinduism?

-Hinduism or Sanatan Dharma is not founded by a single person as it was not founded as a religion.
+Hinduism or Sanatan Dharma was not founded by a single person, as it was not founded as a religion.

 What is the concept of God in Hinduism?

-Bhagavadgita also advocates monotheism and gives emphasis on worshiping one God, but Bhagavadgita advocates worship of Lord Krishna who is the incarnation of Brahman, the Supreme Reality.
+Bhagavadgita also advocates monotheism and emphasizes worshiping one God, but Bhagavadgita advocates worship of Lord Krishna, the incarnation of Brahman, the Supreme Reality.

 Upanishads advocate the symbol Aum as the only form of God.